thiagodp/concordialang/docs/tips-and-tricks.md

 The reports will be generared to the folder `output`.

 Extra tips:
-- Option `timestamp` makes it generates a different report name on each execution.
+- Option `timestamp` makes it to generate a different report name on every execution.
 This is fine when you have to keep all the reports for historical reasons or audit.
-You may remove it or turn it to `false` if it is not the case.
+You may remove this option or turn it to `false` if it is not the case.
-- Option `autoOpen` makes it open the report with the browser after the tests are finished.
+- Option `autoOpen` makes it to open the generated report with the default browser after the tests are finished.
 - See [additional report options](https://github.com/adamgruber/mochawesome-report-generator).